StyraHem/ShellyForHASS/README.md

 Shelly will discover all devices on your LAN and show them as light, switch, sensor and cover in Home Assistant.

 ### Proxy for VLAN or different network
-If you running Shellies on different VLAN or network there is a [proxy.py](https://github.com/StyraHem/ShellyForHASS/blob/master/util/proxy.py) that can be used to forward CoAP messages to ShellyForHASS plugin.
+If you're running Shellies on a different VLAN or network there is a [proxy.py](https://github.com/StyraHem/ShellyForHASS/blob/master/util/proxy.py) that can be used to forward CoAP messages to ShellyForHASS plugin.

-Update the script with the ip-address of your HASS installation and run it on a computer/router etc that are connected to same nettwork as your Shellies.
+Update the script with the ip-address of your HASS installation and run it on a computer/router etc that are connected to same network as your Shellies.
 Firewall and routing must be enabled, TCP 80 HASS -> Shelly and UDP 5683 Shelly -> HASS.
+If you're using multiple network interfaces, try routing the multicast packets to the right interface (i.e. `ip route add 224.0.1.187/32 dev eth1`).

 ## Auto entities (before Monster card)
 You can use the component with [auto entities](https://github.com/thomasloven/lovelace-auto-entities) to filter data in a nice way.